p0t4t0sandwich/MassResourceInterchange/README.md

 - Allowing crates to act as inputs/outputs (similar to how the clusterio mod works)

 [//]: # (TODO: Add additonal notes on command usage)

-## Work In Progress

-- Metadata checks to ensure that the MC version and modlists match across servers.
-- "Overflow" storage where items that can't be deserialized are stored, so they can be retrieved later.
-- A utility for admins to manually remove database locks (ie if the original server has crashed and is inoperable)

 ## Future Ideas